Snevj/TailorTalksAssignment/ReadMe.md

-# TailorTalk - AI-Powered Calendar Booking Assistant
+# AI-Powered Calendar Booking Assistant

 A conversational AI application that enables users to book appointments through natural language interactions.
 Built with FastAPI, Streamlit, and Google's Gemini AI, integrated with Google Calendar for seamless appointment management.